emmlorl/alx-low_level_programming/0x00-hello_world/README.md

-my first readme in C
+my first readme in C, let it work